Exceptional Circumstances (Regulation B3)

 What are exceptional circumstances?

-As a student you will need to adhere to your assessment deadlines.
-Sometimes however, circumstances beyond your control can affect your ability to submit work or attend an examination and the University has a policy of taking into account some circumstances which have affected students’ academic study.
-These “exceptional circumstances” are defined as,
+As a student, you will need to adhere to your assessment deadlines.
+Sometimes however, circumstances beyond your control can affect your ability to submit work or attend an exam and the University has a policy of taking into account some circumstances which have affected your academic study.
+These “exceptional circumstances”, shortened to 'ECs' below, are defined as:

 ‘A circumstance that is beyond your control and could not have reasonably been foreseen and acted upon that will prevent you from completing an assessment at or by the specified time or will have a significant negative effect on your performance in that assessment.’

 EC claims should be submitted online via e-Vision - you can access the online form via 'The Office' tab in the KLE.
 Watch the step-by-step video below for a walk-through.
 There is also guidance in e-Vision on how to complete the online form.

 Please note that paper forms will not be accepted by your Schools.